Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 I signed up for a plan with each provider to test:

-• Plan value: Most password managers offer various subscription plans from free to around $20 per month.
-While free plans may be sufficient for some, those that need more functionality may prefer paid plans.
+• Plan value: Most password managers offer various subscription plans, from free to around $20 per month.
+While free plans may be sufficient for some, those who need more functionality may prefer paid plans.
 We included a wide array of free and paid password managers to find the one that works best for you.

 • Platform compatibility: You likely access your online accounts from multiple devices, including desktops, laptops, tablets, phones, as well as through different web browsers.
 Your password manager should be compatible with various devices, operating systems and browsers, and sync seamlessly between them all.